 \subsubsection{Transport mean free path and diffusion approximation}

 Many experiments on light in disordered media are performed in situations where light experiences not just a few but many scattering events on average.
-It turns out that many observables accessible experimentally depend on yet another length scale, that is the transport mean free path $\ell_\text{t}$, which we will introduce here.
+In the deep multiple scattering regime, the RTE can be simplified into a diffusion equation.
+In this limit, light transport is driven by a new length scale, known as the transport mean free path $\ell_\text{t}$, which we will introduce here.